-Scientists from Michigan State University and the University of Tennessee have collaborated on a five-year research project to develop the ideal turfgrass for the 2026 World Cup.
-Funded by FIFA, the initiative focused on creating consistent and uniform playing surfaces across all stadiums and training sites, regardless of climate.
-The research involved identifying high-performing grass species, developing customized seed blends, and studying methods for growing grass in challenging conditions like indoor stadiums and over artificial turf.
+Scientists from Michigan State University and the University of Tennessee have collaborated with FIFA over five years to develop the ideal turfgrass for the 2026 World Cup.
+This research project, funded by FIFA, focused on creating consistent and uniform playing surfaces across diverse climate zones and stadium types, including indoor venues and those requiring conversion from artificial turf.
+The initiative involved studying grass species, developing custom seed blends, and testing cleat-player interactions to ensure optimal performance and safety for athletes.
 AI

-RANK_REASON This article details a scientific research project focused on developing optimal turfgrass for a major sporting event, including methodology and findings. [lever_c_demoted from research: ic=1 ai=0.1]
+RANK_REASON The cluster details a multi-year research project by universities to develop specialized turfgrass for a major sporting event, including scientific testing and funding from a governing body. [lever_c_demoted from research: ic=2 ai=0.0]

 - Alan Ferguson